 "No person engaged in hunting, fishing, trapping, camping, hiking, sightseeing, the operation of watercraft or any other recreational use shall walk or wade onto private property through non-navigable public water or access water via private property unless the private property owner or lessee or person in control of private lands has expressly consented in writing."

-Fast forward to December of 2017, the New Mexico Game Commission adopted a new rule that allows private land owners to submit an application to certify currently “navigable” waters as “non-navigable”, therefore allowing the land owner to post and restrict public access to the stream.
-The first round of applications, which apply to stretches of the Chama, Pecos, Alamosa, Mimbres and Peñasco rivers, are up for approval on November 8, 2018.
+Fast forward to December of 2017, the New Mexico Game Commission adopted a new rule that allows itself to declare currently “navigable” waters as “non-navigable,” therefore allowing the adjacent landowner to prohibit public access to the stream.
+The first round of applications, which apply to stretches of the Chama, Pecos, Alamosa, Mimbres and Peñasco rivers, were approved in 2018.

 SIGN THE PETITION

-By approving the applications and stating a landowner can close a waters’ public use, the New Mexico State Game Commission would be in direct opposition of the state constitution and the New Mexico Supreme Court.
+By allowing these certifications to stand and stating a landowner can close a waters’ public use, the New Mexico State Game Commission would be in direct opposition of the state constitution and the New Mexico Supreme Court.

 I strongly oppose any limitations to the use of public waters and any infringement on the public’s right to recreate on accessible waters.
-I ask that the New Mexico Game & Fish Commission formally reject the applications under consideration, which, if approved, would unlawfully utilize public resources to facilitate the privatization of the state’s waters.
+I ask that the New Mexico State Game Commission formally overturn the current certifications and future applications that unlawfully privatize the use of public waters, as spelled out in the New Mexico Constitution.